Sounds of Night Birds: How to Identify 21 Nocturnal Birds by Their Calls

 Sound of Lesser Nighthawk:

-The Lesser Nighthawk is an uncommon summer visitor and breeding bird in the southwestern United States, but is locally common in desert habitats.
+This is an uncommon summer visitor and breeding bird in the southwestern United States, though it is locally common in desert habitats.
+It hunts swarming insects and is often seen working the air around streetlights after dark.

 Common Poorwill